Our practices in approving suppliers

 We select our sources of supply from global markets

-As a main rule, we evaluate the eligibility of the supplier candidate on the basis of queries and on-site audits, for which we can use specialised service providers in addition to our own resources.
+As a main rule, we evaluate the eligibility of the supplier candidate based on questionnaires and on-site audits, for which we can use specialised service providers in addition to our own resources.
 The more comprehensive and critical sourcing is in question, the more important it is to us to conduct a detailed audit at the supplier candidate’s site to convince ourselves of their faultless quality.

 The procedures we apply to the approval and follow-up depends on many factors, such as whether the procurement concerns a completely new product, service or supplier or an established relationship, as well as the criticalness of the product or service to Orion.